-Unscheduled patrols of the campus are conducted by Security Services during operating hours.
-Any suspicious activity, suspicious person, or crimes in progress should be reported immediately to UNH Police Dispatch at 603-862-1212.
+Hall staff perform regular assigned building checks each evening in addition to UNH-M campus service officers.
+Unscheduled patrols of the residence halls are conducted by security officers to help deter crime and detect damage to doors, windows and safety features.
+Any suspicious activity, suspicious person, or crimes in progress should be reported immediately to the Manchester Police Department at (603) 668-8711.